Your go-to guide this Veganuary, with all the steps and info you’ll need to love every meal during this awesome month!

 Pulsin (available in the UK) – Have a load of protein bars and powders and the majority are vegan.

 In the past going vegan meant that the world of dairy was a no go zone.
 In today’s world though there’s a whole host of dairy replacements out there and here’s some of them:

-Plant based spreads – An alternative to butter plant based spreads and margarines are in abundance these days.
+Plant based spreads – An alternative to butter plant-based spreads and margarine are in abundance these days.

-Plant milks – Soy, rice, almond, oat, hemp, coconut and many more.
+Plant milk – Soy, rice, almond, oat, hemp, coconut and many more.
 Get sampling and see which is your favourite.